espressomd/espresso/doc/sphinx/inter.rst

      \end{cases}

-The potential has no singularity and is defined everywhere; the potential has nondifferentiable maximum at :math:`r=0`, where the force is undefined.
+The potential has no singularity and is defined everywhere; the potential has a nondifferentiable maximum at :math:`r=0`, where the force is undefined.

 Gaussian